unsw-restech/unsw-restech.github.io/source/help_and_support.rst

 =====================

 .. attention::
-    There is no maintenance scheduled for the moment.
+   Katana is undergoing scheduled downtime due to a power outage.
+It will be back online Monday 20th Sept.

 .. _contact_us: